How to Apply to U.S. Graduate Schools

 If an application fee is required, submit the appropriate amount in U.S. currency with your application.
 Most institutions will not process your application without the fee.

 Request official academic records both in the native language and in English translation.
 Official documents must bear the seal of the school and authorized signature.
 Photocopies are not usually acceptable unless they are officially attested as exact copies of the original.
 Records should be submitted for all post-secondary schools attended and should provide a list of courses taken, yearly examination results, and conferral of degrees.
-8. If your native language is not English, register as early as possible for the Test of English as a Foreign Language (TOEFL) and request that Educational Testing Service forward your scores to the institutions to which you are applying.
+8. If your native language is not English, register as early as possible for TOEFL® and request that Educational Testing Service forward your scores to the institutions to which you are applying.

 Request letters of recommendation as required by the program/institution.
 These letters should generally be written by professors with whom you have studied.

 Submit verification of scholarship or other financial support.

 Note the deadlines for application given in the institutional information you receive.
 Different institutions/programs have different deadlines.
 Allow time for mail delays, application consideration, and for obtaining passport and visa when you are admitted.
 Apply early.
 Stated application deadlines are generally the final date for receipt of applications and all supporting credentials.
 Additional time is required to process applications from international students.

 Allow 6-8 weeks after your application file is completed with an institution to receive their admission decision.
 Many schools and departments, however, send admission offers only in March and April.

 It is courteous to notify an institution if you will not be accepting their offer of admission.